 Ten things stand out as priorities for agencies in today’s changing marketing game.
-Of course the mainstays of creative etc., are always important, but here are ten that are critical now.
+Of course the mainstays of creative etc., are always important, but now things like Integration are critical too.
+Here are ten that are critical now.

 1. Really understand the client’s business